agoravoting/election-orchestra-puppet/README.md

 Needs to be commented so that the correct entry (eg 192.168.50.2 agoravoting-eovm) takes effect

 If you're using amazon or some service where the internal private ip address is not the same as the public ip address, setup your ip  public/private addresses accordingly in manifests/init.pp

+### Problems with SSL certificates

+Sometimes you can run into ssl connectivity issues. election-orchestra is configured to validate the ssl client certificate, and if that doesn't work then the HTTPS petition will not even reach to "eolog".
+This is because the client certificate validation happens directly in nginx.
+To see nginx log, we recommend using the following command:

+    sudo tail -F /var/log/nginx/access.log

 ## Accepting and reviewing tasks in manual mode: